From the Teachings of H. P. Blavatsky & William Quan Judge

 The vast majority of people would be filled with terrible fear if they were to actually begin functioning consciously in their astral body, particularly if they lack the ability and knowledge to be able to return to the physical body at will.
 The fact is that the information offered by such websites is hopelessly incomplete and usually hopelessly inaccurate too.
 Astral travel and astral projection are NOT for personal entertainment and they are impossible for the vast majority of people, regardless of how many different “techniques” they attempt.
 As Mr Judge says, they are fully and properly available only to “those who have trained themselves by a long course of excessively hard discipline which reaches to the moral and mental nature” and who “have gotten completely over the delusion that the physical body is a permanent part of them.”

-In the third volume of “Echoes of The Orient” (a three volume compilation of writings of William Quan Judge, published by Theosophical University Press) there is an interesting section titled “By Astral Hand.”
-It reports an unusual happening which occurred during the last few moments of Mr Judge’s life, in 1896.
-One of several Theosophists who was there at his bedside reported that, “It was a solemn scene, and one I shall never forget.
-The soul was about to leave its earthly tenement and the president’s [Judge’s] hand was utterly powerless.
+After Mr Judge’s passing in 1896, Theosophical magazines reported his writing of a message “By Astral Hand” when he had been literally right on the verge of death two years previously and which was then, in 1896, read out at his cremation.
+This unusual happening, apparently from 1894, was described by Claude Falls Wright, saying that, “It was a solemn scene, and one I shall never forget.
+The soul was about to leave its earthly tenement and the president’s [i.e. Judge’s] hand was utterly powerless.
 But, as the serenity of what is called death was settling on his features, we all observed a slight fluttering among the papers that lay on the table beside his bed.
 Turning our eyes in that direction, what was our astonishment to see the hand of a man, a white delicate hand, write several lines on the blank page of a book, the title of which is The Ocean of Theosophy.
 Those best acquainted with Mr Judge say the hand was his.
 As for the lines, I cannot remember them exactly, but I know they related to one of the principal tenets of our belief.
 When the hand had completed the writing, Mr Judge sighed lightly, and closed his eyes.”